sensorario/go-book/Examples/command-line.md

 # Command-Line

+## Read from command line

-This is a very little example that read a string value from console.
+This is a little example that read a string value from console.
 The syntax to send to this program is

     $ go run console.go -foo=42